Deferred Enrollment & Gap Year/Semester

-The Admissions Office grants deferrals to first-year students for a variety of reasons, most commonly to allow a student to spend time overseas.
+The Admissions Office grants deferrals to first-year students for a variety of reasons.
 In a typical year, 20-30 students who have been offered first-year admission choose to defer their enrollment to the following year.

-Recognizing that the COVID-19 pandemic is influencing the lives and decisions of admitted students and their families, we want to explicitly state that we will approve all deferral requests from students concerned about the uncertainty surrounding COVID-19, including from those students who are uncertain about their 2020-2021 plans.
+Recognizing the COVID-19 pandemic’s influence on the lives and decisions of admitted students and their families, we want to explicitly state that we will approve all deferral requests from families concerned about the uncertainty surrounding COVID-19, including from those students who are uncertain about their 2021-2022 academic plans.

-Note: If you are already a current student and looking to take time off (leave of absence) from your studies, please follow this guidance and request your leave of absence by July 15.
+Note: If you are already a current student and looking to take time off (leave of absence) from your studies, please follow this guidance.

-If you are enrolled for the 2020-2021 academic year, and would like to defer your admission for a semester or year, please proceed by following the process outlined below.
+If you are enrolled for the 2021-2022 academic year and would like to defer your enrollment, please proceed by following the process outlined below.

-- Submit the non-refundable enrollment deposit in the Applicant Portal by the normal deposit deadline, signifying the student’s intent to matriculate.
+- Submit the non-refundable enrollment deposit in the Applicant Portal by the normal deposit deadline, signifying your intent to matriculate.

-- A statement explaining the request to defer, including an outline of how the student plans to spend their gap year.
+- A statement explaining your request to defer, including an outline of how you plan to spend your gap year.

-- Acknowledgement of the agreement that the student will not defer admission to more than one college, nor apply to other colleges during the deferral year.
+- Acknowledgement of the agreement that you will neither defer admission to more than one college nor apply to other colleges during the deferral year.

 After a Deferral Request Has Been Granted

-The Admissions Office will notify the student, using the email address given in the Request to Defer Form, to complete the Deferral Confirmation Form (available October 1 for Spring 2021 start and January 1 for Fall 2021 start) in their Applicant Portal.
+The Admissions Office will notify the student, using the email address given in the Request to Defer Form, to complete the Deferral Confirmation Form (available January 1, 2022 for Fall 2022 start) in their Applicant Portal.
 The Deferral Confirmation Form requires students to reconfirm their intention to enroll in the fall class and provide the Admissions Committee with a summary of their experiences during the deferral semester or year.

-The deadline to complete the Deferral Confirmation Form for students approved for the Spring 2021 start is November 15, 2020.
-The deadline to complete the Deferral Confirmation Form for students approved for the Fall 2021 start is February 15.
-If the Admissions Office does not hear from the deferred student by November 15, 2020 (for students approved for a Spring 2021 start) or February 15 (for students approved for a Fall 2021 start) the student will forfeit the enrollment deposit and a place in the class.
+The deadline to complete the Deferral Confirmation Form for students approved for the Fall 2022 is February 15.
+If the Admissions Office does not hear from the deferred student by February 15, the student will forfeit their enrollment deposit and place in the class.

 Students who defer enrollment to the following fall semester must reapply for need-based financial aid by early February of the deferral year.
 Financial aid application requirements will be posted in the admitted student portal.
 Eligibility for need-based aid generally stays the same, unless there is a significant change in family finances or a sibling enters or leaves undergraduate study.
 See our FAQ for more information.

-Non-need-based scholarship (a.k.a. merit scholarship) recipients who defer enrollment, whether to spring or fall semester, retain their non-need-based scholarships.
+Non-need-based scholarship (a.k.a. merit scholarship) recipients who defer enrollment retain their non-need-based scholarships.
 Non-need-based scholarships are renewable for eight semesters.
 Learn more about non-need-based scholarship policies.

 Examples of Recent Gap Year Experiences